 These next generation connectors support the thin Serial ATA cables for Serial ATA hard disks.
 The current Serial ATA interface allows up to 150MB/s data transfer rate, faster than the standard parallel ATA with 133MB/s (Ultra ATA/133).

-If you installed Serial ATA hard disk drives and Windows® XP operating system, you can create a RAID 0/RAID 1 configuration using the RAID feature of the Intel® 6300ESB ICH.
+If you installed Serial ATA hard disk drives and Windows® XP operating system, you can create a RAID 0 or RAID 1 configuration using the Adaptec HostRAID technology embedded in the Intel® 6300ESB.

 Important notes on Serial ATA